WINDOWS 8.1 COULD BE A VIABLE OPTION TO CONSIDER AFTER WINDOWS 7 REACHES THE END OF ITS ESU IN JANUARY 2026

 - Improved handling of high-DPI displays

-- Significantly less telemetry and bloat compared to Windows 10
+- Much less bloatware, telemetry and substantially faster than Windows 10

 According to [Wikipedia]